lazyfuhrer/Real-Estate-Web-App/README.md

 Open your github account and click on create pull request button at the top of the page.
 Then add a descriptive comment on the changes you've made .

 Please make the Pull Request in `test-1` branch.
-Not in the main.
+Not in the `main`.

 <details>